 Booking a consultation

-To book an appointment or enquire about facial vein treatment with our cosmetic physician, contact our clinic on (03) 9021 6022 or email us at info@thedoc.com.au.
-You can also visit us at our Hoppers Crossing premises, located close to Point Cook and Werribee.
+To book an appointment or enquire about facial vein treatment, please contact The DOC Clinic on (03) 9021 6022 or email info@thedoc.com.au.
+You can also visit The DOC West Clinic in Hoppers Crossing (near Point Cook and Werribee) or The DOC East Clinic at 47A Karnak Road, Ashburton VIC 3147.